 A quick trip back in history might be in order to put into context, Seven Dial’s distinctive layout of intercrossing streets.

 The area was laid out by an MP, Thomas Neale, in the early 1690s.
-More than just a parliamentary figure, he was a formidably influential character who also served as Master of the Mint and Groom Porter (with the latter role enabling him to control access to the Monarch!), launched England’s first lottery and dabbled in entrepreneurial ventures (including a new method of raising shipwrecks).
+More than just a parliamentary figure, he was a formidably influential character who also served as Master of the Mint and Groom Porter, launched England’s first lottery and dabbled in entrepreneurial ventures (including a new method of raising shipwrecks).

 Seven Dials came to be when Neale was given an undeveloped tract of land in central London (one of the last of its kind).
 He rather savvily laid it out in a series of triangles to maximise the number of houses, as rentals at the time were charged per foot of frontage (rather than per square foot of interiors)!